RussellSpitzer/RussellSpitzer.github.io/_posts/2016-7-22-Fun-With-DataSource-Pruning.md

 we have a way to push a direct COUNT(*) down to C* (Like in the RDD API see cassandraCount) this is probably as good as it gets.

-I'll continue to think on whether or not this is a bug we can fix or if it's just a techinical detail of the system...
+I'll continue to think on whether or not this is a bug we can fix or if it's just a technical detail of the system...